Modeling Concurrency Control as a Learnable Function: Execution

-The input {\inputstate} of {\cacheF} is important as it determines the quality of CC actions, and it contributes to the CC algorithm's overhead.
-There are two challenges in capturing {\inputstate}.
-First, it must be done quickly since it is on the critical path of transaction execution.
-Modern in-memory databases can commit a transaction in microseconds, therefore {\inputstate} should be captured in order of nanoseconds.
-Second, the input must contain relevant database states so that the optimization of CC actions can extract a high degree of concurrency.
-Furthermore, the input space must be small to minimize storage overhead and to speed up the optimization of {\cacheF}.
+{Before executing a transaction operation, {\dbname} first computes a vector $\mathbf{s}$ that captures the current, relevant database states (Figure~\ref{fig:encoder}).} {The vector {\inputstate} is important as it determines the quality of CC actions generated by {\cacheF}.} {There are two challenges in computing {\inputstate}.} First, it must be efficient since it is on the critical path of transaction execution.
+Modern in-memory databases can commit a transaction in microseconds, therefore {\inputstate} should be computed in order of nanoseconds.
+Second, {\inputstate} must contain relevant database states so that CC actions returned by {\cacheF} can extract a high degree of concurrency, while remaining small to minimize storage overhead and to speed up the optimization of {\cacheF}.

-Figure~\ref{fig:encoder} shows the state-capturing process in {\dbname}.
-It employs two optimizations to address the challenges above. \revisionhint{R2.O1}{The first optimization is to use a fixed set of lightweight features that can be efficiently captured across transactions in a lock-free manner. \dbname uses nine features, grouped into transaction features and graph features, as shown in Figure~\ref{fig:encoder}.
+{\dbname} employs two techniques to address the challenges above.
+The first is to use a fixed set of lightweight states (or features) that can be efficiently captured across transactions, in a lock-free manner. \dbname collects nine features, \revisionhint{R2.O5}{which are listed in Table~\ref{tab:features}} and can be grouped into transaction features and graph features.
 These features have been shown to be effective at capturing transaction and dependency graph characteristics~\cite{DBLP:journals/pvldb/TianHMS18/LDSF, DBLP:conf/icde/LinCZ18/ASOCC, DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/sigmod/WangMCYCL16/ic3, DBLP:conf/sigmod/HuangMSW17/VATS, DBLP:conf/sigmod/SuCDAX17/Tebaldi}.
-More importantly, they are common features readily available in transactional databases, and therefore are not specific to any concurrency control algorithm.} The second optimization leverages a feature selector {\encoder} that removes non-influential features.
-The result is a small set of states that is used as the input for {\cacheF}.
-The selected features achieve a balance between the quality of the optimized agent function and the optimization time.
+More importantly, they are common features readily available in transactional databases, that is, they are not specific to any concurrency control algorithm. {The second technique is to use a feature selector {\encoder} that selects influential features to achieve a balance between the quality of the optimized function and the optimization time.} {\dbname} provides a default {\encoder} that achieves good performance, which the user can improve at some cost, by running the optimization algorithm described in Section~\ref{sec:prune_opt}.

+\revisionhint{R1.O1 R1.O2}{Before a transaction accesses a data record, {\dbname} collects the current database state as a vector {\inputstate}.
+Consider ASOCC as a running example.
+This vector includes data hotness feature, thus access to records with different contention levels is mapped to different states, which enables the selection of appropriate conflict-handling actions as in ASOCC.}